-When it comes to sleep difficulties, “we’ve got the perfect storm happening in our 40s and 50s,” says Dr. Edwards.
+When it comes to sleep difficulties, “we’ve got the perfect storm happening in our 40s and 50s,” says Dr. Powell.
 Reasons for lost sleep include increased work responsibilities, living with teens, aging parents and falling magnesium levels.

 For women, menopause and perimenopause are also factors.
 Falling levels of progesterone (a female hormone that helps with sleep) and hot flashes can cause insomnia.
 A change in caffeine metabolism doesn’t help.

-“Women who have had two cups of coffee a day since age 20 suddenly can’t metabolize it as fast at age 50,” says Dr. Edwards.
+“Women who have had two cups of coffee a day since age 20 suddenly can’t metabolize it as fast at age 50,” says Dr. Powell.
 Caffeine can take eight to 10 instead of five hours to clear the system.
 For these women, she recommends scaling back to one cup of coffee before 10 a.m.